Fourth Annual Newton Monarch Festival

 • Butterfly Garden Tours

-• Butterfly release
+• Butterfly information and Monarch release

-• Butterfly Related Prizes
+• Butterfly Related Prize Drawings for registered attendees

-Kids have a natural fascination with nature and butterflies and will enjoy seeing the live caterpillars, the chrysalis stage, and some just emerged adult Monarchs which will be tagged and released.
+Kids have a natural fascination with nature and butterflies and will enjoy seeing the live caterpillars, the chrysalis stage, and some just emerged adult Monarchs which will be released.
 We will have a variety of butterfly themed games, arts & craft projects, activities, and coloring sheets courtesy of Newton Parks, Recreation, and Culture Department.

 Wellington Park Monarch GardenDIRECTIONS AND PARKING

 Wellington Park is located in West Newton a few blocks north of West Newton Square.
 It is not directly located on any major streets.
-There are two entrances to the park – on Kilburn Road and another on Princess Road (near Princess and Lindbergh Ave).
+There are two entrances to the park – one on Kilburn Road and another on Princess Road (near Princess and Lindbergh Ave).
 It should be noted that parking is only permitted on the southbound side of Kilburn Road since it is relatively narrow.
-Henshaw Street, Henshaw Place and Henshaw Terrace, Lindbergh Avenue, Southgate Park, Northgate Park, and Byrd Ave are all nearby streets where you can find on-street parking.
+Henshaw Street, Henshaw Place, Henshaw Terrace, Lindbergh Avenue, Southgate Park, Northgate Park, and Byrd Ave are all nearby streets where you can find on-street parking.
 These other streets in the neighborhood do not have parking restrictions but it would be courteous to neighbors to park on the same side as you see most other cars.